 If you've got some wave in your hair, like Ryan Phillippe, this is a good, short option.
 The hair is clipper cut on the sides and back using a number 4 blade, while the top is left about two finger widths long and cut with scissors.
 A bit of styling paste adds separation and texture.
 "It needs minimal product to style because it’s not too short or too long on the top," says Thomas.
 "And a huge benefit is that as it grows out it will still look stylish, even if it gets a bit shaggy around the ears."

-For the brush cut, the hair is clipper cut short high up the sides and back.
-The top is blow-dried up and the top is cut as it is with a flat top, except the sides are rounded a bit more.
+For the brush style, the hair is cut clipper-short, high up the sides and back.
+The top is blow-dried up, and the top is cut as it is with a flat top, except the sides are a bit more rounded.
 This is a good option for the guy with straight hair and a slightly receding hairline.

 Short Layer Cut

-This is a versatile option for someone who wants a shorter cut, but still wants options.
-In this style, the hair is cut scissor short (about 2 inches) all over the head.
-The style can be worn with a bit of styling paste to add causal texture.
-The style can also be worn forward as a longer Caesar or brushed to the side with a bit of pomade for a more formal look.
-A very versatile style for any time of the year.
+This is a versatile option for someone who wants a shorter cut, but still needs options.
+In this style, the hair is cut scissor short (about two inches long) all over the head.
+The style can be worn with a bit of styling paste to add causal texture, á la Brad Pitt.
+The style can also be worn forward, as a longer Caesar, or brushed to the side with a bit of pomade, for a more formal look.
+Overall, it's a very versatile style for any time of the year.

 Number 1 Buzz Cut

 For the summer, you can't really go wrong with a tight buzz cut.
 If you've got the face shape (e.g. a face that isn't too round) and a good head shape, you can likely pull off this style.
-For this cut, the model's hair is buzzed all over with a number 1 blade, while the sides and back are faded to the skin.
+For this cut, actor James McAvoy's hair is buzzed all over with a number 1 blade, while the sides and back are faded to the skin.